Danielle Henderson is a writer.

 Her writing is focused on narrative non-fiction, satire, and humor, and her first book, Tales From Fish Camp, was published in 2004.
 Danielle's work has been featured in several magazines, online publications and anthologies including Kitchen Sink, Rivet, and Cringe: Teenage Diaries, Journals, Notes, Letters, Poems and Abandoned Rock Operas, released by Crown Publishing and edited by Sarah Brown.
-She is an editor at Rookie and does TV recaps for Vulture.com.
+She is a former editor and current staff writer at Rookie, does TV recaps for Vulture.com, and is a staff writer at The Stranger.
 A book based on her popular blog Feminist Ryan Gosling was released by Running Press in August 2012.

 Danielle grew up in Warwick NY, a town ensconced in beautiful fall foliage, rolling farms, festivals dedicated to fruit, and mild class warfare and explicit racism that was never openly discussed or acknowledged.
 She was absolutely shaped by these factors, as well as the town's blessedly close proximity to Manhattan, the city where she came of age.
 Instead of doing drugs or drinking, Danielle taught herself how to read a bus schedule and skipped many days of school in an effort to mitigate her desire to live in a more temperate place with the reality that she would be stuck in Warwick for quite some time.
 As a result, she has sat through more live tapings of The Late Show with Conan O'Brien than any earth science or chemistry class, a retrospectively wise choice.